This event has now taken place!

 Overview

-Quantum USA will bring together policymakers, industry leaders, researchers, and technology experts to explore what a comprehensive U.S. quantum strategy should look like in the years ahead.
-Discussions will span governance and investment, supply chain resilience, workforce development, international collaboration, real-world applications of quantum computing, and the growing urgency of post-quantum cybersecurity.
+Quantum USA brought together policymakers, industry leaders, researchers, and technology experts to explore what a comprehensive U.S. quantum strategy should look like in the years ahead.
+Discussions spanned governance and investment, supply chain resilience, workforce development, international collaboration, real-world applications of quantum computing, and the growing urgency of post-quantum cybersecurity.

 Also of Interest?